 If you or someone you love has been rushed to hospital, life may feel very frightening.

-The Brain Charity’s Information & Advice Officers are based in five hospitals across Merseyside.
+The Brain Charity’s Information & Advice Officers are based in four hospitals across Merseyside.

 Our staff also support patients in other hospitals across the UK, and their families, via phone, video call and email.

 How can we help

 The Brain Charity is there to help patients and families come to terms with the impact of a sudden diagnosis.